 Composition and Communication in WRD

-Welcome to the site for Composition and Communication in the Division of Writing, Rhetoric, and Digital Media (or what we affectionately call “WoRD”).
+Welcome to the site for Composition and Communication in the Division of Writing, Rhetoric, and Digital Studies (or what we affectionately call “WoRD”).

 The Composition and Communication program (or “C&C”) is part of the new UK Core curriculum that is reimagining and revitalizing general education at the University of Kentucky.
 WRD itself is also a brand new program that houses exciting faculty specializing in digital media, rhetorical theory, argumentation, writing studies, social theory, visual studies, and multimodal composition.